petterh/textedit/docs/Chapter-15-Search-and-Replace.md

 **Figure 32: The TextEdit Replace dialog with “Replace in Selection” selected**.
 Replace All is the only possible action.

 User interaction with the Replace dialog is considerably more complicated than the interaction with the plain Find dialog.
-In particular, check out the adjustButtons method in FindDlg.cpp; it does considerably more work when the m{"_"}isReplace flag is set.
+In particular, check out the adjustButtons method in FindDlg.cpp; it does considerably more work when the m_isReplace flag is set.

 < Listing 65: FindDlg.cpp >